Hurricane Celia (2010): Impact and records

 Throughout the hurricane's track, it posed little to no threat to any major landmasses or populated islands.
 During Celia's early development stages, it brought moderate rainfall to parts of Oaxaca and Guerrero; however, no loss of life or structural damage was reported.
 Beaches in both states increased the number of lifeguards on duty since the threat of rip currents would remain high for several days.
 On June 22, the Sistema Nacional de Protección Civil (National System of Civil Protection) in the Mexican state of Jalisco raised the alert level to stage two for coastal areas.
 People were urged to be cautious about venturing out into coastal waters as the storm produced rough seas near the coast.
 The alert was later expanded upon to include coastal areas of Michoacán and Colima.
 Although out of the storm's projected path, a precautionary alert was issued for Socorro Island.
 However, between June 22 and 23, the outer bands of the storm brought unsettled weather to France's Clipperton Island.
 Since this island is unpopulated, the NHC did not issue any warnings for it.

 During the evening of June 24, Hurricane Celia intensified into a powerful Category 5 storm, further solidifying it as the strongest storm of the 2010 Pacific hurricane season.
 At its peak, the cyclone attained winds of 160 mph along with a minimum pressure of 921 mbar (hPa; 27.2 inHg).
 This ranks it as the second-strongest June hurricane on record, as well as the eleventh-strongest in the basin, and the second known Category 5 hurricane to develop during the month on record.
 The strongest and first known storm of this intensity in June was Hurricane Ava in 1973.
 Additionally, it also marked the first time on record that two consecutive seasons featured Category 5 hurricanes, with Hurricane Rick in October 2009 reaching this intensity, the second time two consecutive seasons had a Category 5 hurricane was when hurricanes Marie and Patricia formed in 2014 and 2015 respectively.
+This would not occur again until 2023 and 2024.
 In the National Hurricane Center's monthly tropical weather summary for June 2010, it was stated that the accumulated cyclone energy (ACE) for the month was the highest on record, most of which is attributed to Hurricane Celia.